VS-dev-cpu/HU-MORE-BOT/README.md

 # Everything I use
-Don't make a difference between "Pig" and "Piglet" It's just me
+Don't make a difference between "Pig" and "Piglet", It's just me

 # The Communication Diagram (TFWRS for short)